Unanimous Shareholder Agreement

-If you want a rule book for your relationship with your fellow shareholders and investors, a Unanimous Shareholder Agreement could help.
+Use a Unanimous Shareholder Agreement to make a rule book for your relationship with your fellow shareholders and investors.

 A Unanimous Shareholder Agreement (often simply a “USA”) is an agreement among all the shareholders of a company.
 It’s sometimes called the prenup for investors because it covers the start of the relationship and the end of it when people want to sell their shares, and everything in between.